 If you plan on switching platforms, make sure to do your due diligence in researching the right platform before you migrate your site.
-This is very important, especially for ecommerce sites that have to consider migration of products.
+This is very important, especially for eCommerce sites that have to consider the migration of products.

 CALL TO ACTION

 Add things like buttons and links to take users where you want them to go.
 Something simple like a button or link in your content or header can make a huge difference in your conversion rate.

 - Content call to action example: “Contact us now for all your SEO needs!”